Endava/BEEQ/tools/README.md

 # BEEQ Icons: Custom plugin for downloading the icon SVGs

-The `generate:icons` local executor will download the SVG files from the [Phosphor icons library](https://phosphoricons.com/) and place them into the Bee-Q assets.
+The `icons` local executor will download the SVG files from the [Phosphor icons library](https://phosphoricons.com/) and place them into the Bee-Q assets.

 ## Running the executor